-The Lord first made a covenant (agreement) with Abraham while he was living in Ur of the Chaldeans,12:2-3.
+The Lord first made a covenant agreement with Abraham while he was living in Ur of the Chaldeans,12:2-3.
 The covenant was repeated on a number of occasions and was reaffirmed to Abraham's descendants.
 In short, it involved a promise of a land, a people and a blessing to the world.
 When Abraham was ninety-nine years old and living in Canaan with his wife Sarah, the Lord promised them a boy child, 17:15-21.
-The impression is that Abraham believes the promise, even though they are both too old, but Sarah doesn't.
-While camped at Mamre, Abraham "entertained angels without knowing it".
-They reaffirm the promise, most likely for Sarah's benefit.
+The impression is that Abraham believes the promise, even though they are both too old, although Sarah doesn't.
+While camped at Mamre, Abraham "entertained angels without knowing it", and they reaffirm the promise, most likely for Sarah's benefit.
 They jog her little faith with the question, "Is anything too hard for the Lord?"

 v1-2a.
-Mamre (5km North of Hebron) and its great trees, was an ancient religious site.
-Abraham spent some time there, although there is no evidence he was involved in the local pagan worship.
-He built his own alter to worship the one true God.
+Mamre, some 5km North of Hebron, was an ancient Palestinian forest and religious site.
+Abraham spent some time there, although there is no evidence he was involved in the local pagan worship, since he built his own alter to worship the one true God.
 The Lord revealed himself to Abraham in the visit of three travelers.
 They were most likely angels, although some commentators say they were the Father, Son and Holy Spirit, while others say it was Jesus (the Lord) in the company of two angels.

 v2b.
-The visitors arrive at siesta time ("in the heat of the day"), but Abraham is quickly to his feet and fervently welcomes them, bowing before them.
+The visitors arrive at siesta time, but Abraham is quickly to his feet and fervently welcomes them, bowing before them.
 This is typical of Bedouin hospitality, although Abraham may sense they are not ordinary travelers.

 v3-8.
 Abraham's hospitality continues in line with Near Eastern tradition.
 He invites them to stay and addresses them with respect, "lord".
 He addresses himself as their "servant" and happily serves them, bringing water to wash their feet and arranging food for them, setting it before them and standing by as if their servant.